-POEditor's Automatic Translation feature allows you to use the translation engine from Google or Microsoft Translate to translate terms in your POEditor software localization project.
+POEditor's Automatic Translation feature allows you to use the machine translation engines from Google, Microsoft and DeepL to translate strings in your POEditor software localization project.

 Who has access to the Automatic Translation feature?